Alabama Butterfly Atlas

 These skippers may be found in a wide variety of Alabama habitats including roadsides, disturbed sites, pastures, old fields, fallow agricultural lands, and wherever mallows (its host plant) grow.

-Nearby states have reported that several species of mallow (Family Malvaceae) serve as host plants.
-These include various mallows (Malva spp.), false mallows (Malvastrum spp.), Carolina Bristle Mallow (Modiola caroliniana), Hollyhock (Alcea rosea), fanpetals (Sida spp), and Velvet Leaf (Abutilon theophrasti).
+Reports from nearby states list several species of the mallow family (Malvaceae) including mallows (Malva spp.), false mallows (Malvastrum spp.), Carolina Bristle Mallow (Modiola caroliniana), Hollyhock (Alcea rosea), fanpetals (Sida spp), and Velvet Leaf (Abutilon theophrasti).

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.